mienaikoe/ziyu/Lore/Plot.md

 ### Part 3 - "The " (Mel)

+15
 Mel is at the observatory and discovers evidence of a craft being launched toward the obstruction.
 She is distraught and is pretty certain it's Lif.
 She vows to take vengeance and bring hae back, but doesn't know how.
-She goes home to sleep on it and go to the senate in the morning.
-Before heading to sleep, she gets a knock on the door, and it's Setre (& Linyu?).
+She goes home to sleep on it and go to the senate in the morning, meets Linyu on the way, and Linyu knows her name, and hears Liffa.

+16
+Mel, Linyu, and Pomri go to Yansha.
+Linyu sees Ginnu and Ramne and runs.
+Pomri and Ramne run after hae, leaving Melna to hold off Ginnu

+17

 = Linyu would likely be helped (in Heiko.
 Shaki is too busy for moneyless nobodies).
 = Ginnu and Penyi just arrived.
 They wouldn't be likely to leave the island.